How To Bet On Baseball

 5 Tips For Early Season Baseball Betting

-Betting on baseball has been a virtual rite of passage in the USA and Canada for more than a century, and its popularity is now becoming a global phenomenon.
-With some of the longest leagues in any team sport in the world and literally thousands of games played throughout the year, no sport offers more betting opportunities than baseball.
+Betting on baseball has been a virtual rite of passage in the USA and Canada for more than a century.
+Its popularity is now becoming a global phenomenon.
+There are some of the longest leagues in any team sport in the world.
+They're are literally thousands of games played throughout the year.
+No sport offers more betting opportunities than baseball.

-Whether you believe that baseball history originated from an early form of the English game Rounders in the 17th century, or you are one of the growing number who believe its origins can be traced way back to France and the 1300s, it was certainly the British who introduced baseball to the United States in the mid-18th century, and that’s where the baseball rules, regulations and structure we see to this day were laid down, and where it really captured the public’s imagination.
+You might believe that baseball history originated from an early form of the English game Rounders in the 17th century.
+Or, you are one of the growing number who believe its origins can be traced way back to France and the 1300s.
+It was certainly the British who introduced baseball to the United States in the mid-18th century.
+This is where the baseball rules, regulations and structure we see to this day were laid down.

-Baseball’s popularity spread like wildfire, extending into Cuba and Central America and even Japan and China.
-For most of the 20th century baseball was the most popular sport in the US, and that popularity has only been rivaled in recent decades by the NFL.
+Baseball’s popularity spread like wildfire.
+It's extended into Cuba and Central America and even Japan and China.
+For most of the 20th century baseball was the most popular sport in the US.
+That popularity has only been rivaled in recent decades by the NFL.

-Soccer, basketball, the NFL, and baseball are by far the four biggest sports in the world, and MLB teams like the New York Yankees, Boston Red Sox and San Francisco Giants are as wealthy and powerful as such NFL juggernauts as the Dallas Cowboys and the New England Patriots, or soccer powerhouses like Real Madrid and Barcelona.
+Soccer, basketball, the NFL, and baseball are by far the four biggest sports in the world.
+MLB teams like the New York Yankees, Boston Red Sox and San Francisco Giants are as wealthy and powerful as such NFL juggernauts as the Dallas Cowboys or soccer powerhouses like Real Madrid.

 Baseball has also produced some of the most famous and iconic names in sports history.
 Most sports fans are familiar with the names of Babe Ruth, Joe DiMaggio, Yogi Berra and Mickey Mantle.
-In recent years stars like Barry Bonds and Alex Rodriguez have made the headlines as much for the size of their multi-million dollar contracts and their failed drug tests as much as their on-field activities.
+In recent years stars like Barry Bonds and Alex Rodriguez have made the headlines.
+Doing so as much for the size of their multi-million dollar contracts as much as their on-field activities.

 The Game of Baseball

 Baseball is played by two teams of nine players.
 These teams take turns playing offence and defense.
-Offense means batting and then running from base-to-base (there are four bases), or base-running, in order to score runs, or points.
-Defense comprises of pitching – throwing the ball with speed and accuracy toward the catcher - who is crouched directly behind the batter – and fielding.
-There are a total of nine innings played in a baseball game, and the visiting team is always first into bat.
+Offense means batting and then running from base-to-base in order to score runs, or points.
+Defence comprises of pitching.
+This is throwing the ball with speed and accuracy toward the catcher.
+The catcher is crouched directly behind the batter.
+Defence is also fielding.
+There are a total of nine innings played in a baseball game.
+The visiting team is always first into bat.

-The pitcher’s job is to throw the ball with such speed and spin as to cause the batter not to connect with the ball – causing a strike.
-If a batter misses the ball three times, they are out and their innings is over, hence the phrase “three strikes and you’re out!”.
+The pitcher’s job is to throw the ball with such speed and spin as to cause the batter not to connect with the ball.
+This causes a strike.
+If a batter misses the ball three times, they are out.
+Their innings is over.
+Hence the phrase “three strikes and you’re out!”.

 The winner of a game is the team with the most runs on the scoreboard.
-Baseball scores can appear complicated when seen on a sports website; the result is that which is listed under “R” for runs, with the home team always listed on the bottom.
+Baseball scores can appear complicated when seen on a sports website.
+The result is that which is listed under “R” for runs.
+The home team always listed on the bottom.

-The most exciting moment in a baseball game is the home run, which is when a batter connects with such force that the ball reaches the boundary of the ball-park, or even into the spectator stands, and the batter is then able to run a complete circuit of the four bases and get home.
+The most exciting moment in a baseball game is the home run.
+This is when a batter connects with such force that the ball reaches the boundary of the ball-park.
+The batter is then able to run a complete circuit of the four bases and get home.

-While many sports fans associate baseball purely with North America and MLB, the sport of baseball is actually played and followed in many parts of the world, and there are even small leagues in Germany, Italy and Ireland.
+Many sports fans associate baseball purely with North America and MLB.
+The sport of baseball is actually played and followed in many parts of the world.
+There are even small leagues in Germany, Italy and Ireland.